Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Step inside Vivaldi, and you'll encounter a handsome L-shaped wood bar where the proprietor (a gentleman of middle years) is likely to be polishing glasses or pouring wine.
 Two younger men--a son and a nephew, both personable and fluent in English--help with the bar chores and serve meals to customers at a dozen or so tables.
 Dark wood wainscoting, antique clocks, knick-knacks, and an array of wine bottles create the ambience of a cozy wine bar that's trendy without being coy.

-Osteria Enoteca Vivaldi cardWine is available by the bottle, carafe, or glass.
+Wine is available by the bottle, carafe, or glass.
 (The house white goes down easily.)
 You can also get food at the bar, but it would be a shame to pass up the chance for lunch or dinner at one of the tables along the wall or in the tiny back room.
-Prices average L8,000-12,000 for primi piatti and L15,000 for main courses, with desserts in the L5,000 range.
-There's a modest coperto or cover charge for bread and silverware (as in most Italian restaurants), and tipping is extra.

 To start your meal, there's no better choice than the tagliolini Vivaldi.
 The black noodles--subtly flavored with cuttlefish ink--are tossed with chunks of tomato, fish, shrimp, and chopped parsely.
 For a secondo (main course), the baccalà is worth trying if you've never had creamed salt cod with polenta, but other meat and seafood entrées are also on the menu.
-There's a nice selection of desserts, including a pleasant crême caramel.
+There's a nice selection of desserts, including a pleasant crème caramel.

 Good food, great people